Algebraic elliptic cohomology and flops II: $SL$-cobordism: Elliptic genus of -varieties

 In \cite[\S~5]{LYZ}, we calculated that $\phi(W_2)=24a_2$, $\phi(W_3)=a_3$, and $\phi(W_4)= 6a_2^2-a_4$.
 Hence, they are algebraically independent. \end{proof} This finishes the proof of Theorem~\ref{thm:elliptic genus}.

-We finish this paper by the following. \begin{remark} Note that the proof of $\SU$-rigidity property of \cite{Kr} only uses properties of the Baker-Akhiezer function, hence, also applies to the algebraic genus $\phi:\MGL[1/2p]^*\to\Ell[1/2p]$ studied in the present paper.
+We conclude the main body of the paper with the following comment. \begin{remark} The proof of $\SU$-rigidity property in \cite{Kr} only uses properties of the Baker-Akhiezer function, hence this argument also applies to the algebraic genus $\phi:\MGL[1/2p]^*\to\Ell[1/2p]$ studied here.
 Therefore, Theorem~\cite[Theorem~B]{LYZ} implies that any genus factoring through $\calI_{fl}$ is $\SL$-rigid.
 However, the argument in \cite{Totaro} shows that the converse is also true in the topological setting, although at the present we do not know this in the algebraic setting. \end{remark}